FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 used to define the field length in the target encoding, e.g. to support mappings to fixed-length encodings such as SBE.

-**Example:** A FIX datatype with mappings to XML schema and General-Purpose Datatypes.
+**Example:** A datatype using a base type with mappings to XML schema and General-Purpose Datatypes.

 ```xml
 <fixr:datatype name="SeqNum" baseType="int">